Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

 This looks kinda cool, but what if we want to find a Life state that eventually, after following the rules of Life for a few rounds, reaches a state that looks like Mona Lisa?
 This requires working backwards instead of forwards from the target picture, which turns out to be a **much** more difficult problem.

 In this article, we're going to explore just how difficult this problem is, and how it can be attempted using what are known as "SAT solvers".
-We'll then look at animations of flowers, Steve Buscemi and other objects of interest that we can generate with the solution.
+We'll then look at animations of flowers, Steve Buscemi, and other objects of interest that we can generate with the solution.

 ### Life, the Universe and SAT Solvers
 We call Life state A the "parent" of state B if A turns into B by following the rules of Life.
 The reason that it's difficult to find the parent of a state is that the rules of Life are non-reversible.
-There's no "reverse rule" that we can apply to always go from a state to its parent state.
-In fact, it's possible for a state to have multiple parents, or even no parents.
+There's no easy way to go from a Life state to its parent, and in fact, it's possible for a state to have multiple parents or even no parents.

 What we *can* do is construct a boolean equation that captures the conditions that any parent state of our target state must satisfy, then solve it to find a parent, if a parent exists.

 (Note: a boolean equation is an equation where the variables take on true / false values, and where the operators, instead of the pluses and minuses that we usually see, are replaced by boolean operators such as AND and OR.
-For example, the equation `sour AND (NOT sweet)` is solved by setting `sour=true` and `sweet=false`.
+For example, the equation `sour AND (NOT sweet)` is solved by setting `sour:=true` and `sweet:=false`.
 [Read more here](https://en.wikipedia.org/wiki/Boolean_algebra)).

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/scream.gif') }}"
      alt="Evolution of the Scream painting as a Life state"